Set 11 | 501 - 550

 (N.) (कर्तव्य-त्याग)

-Example: The soldier was punished for desertion during wartime.
+Sentence: The soldier was punished for desertion during wartime.

 Extremely poor and lacking basic necessities